Dumbeldor/Dumbeldor/README.md

 Passionate about game development, driven by open source.
 I like to work on ambitious and difficult projects to always leave my comfort zone and be confronted with difficulty and therefore push to learn more and more.

-🌱 I’m currently learning rustlang <3
+🌱 I’m currently learning rustlang ❤️

-🔭 I’m currently working on a Ninja game :D
+🔭 I’m currently working on a Ninja game 😄

 <!--
 **Dumbeldor/Dumbeldor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.